bwaidelich/Wwwision.Neos.MediaBrowserDialog/README.md

 #### Example 02 (Multiple images upload, Fluid)

 The following example, renders a list of `{images}` as preview image.
-Next to every image, a delete button is shown that removes the specific asset from the list.
+Next to every image, move buttons are shown and a delete button is shown that removes the specific asset from the list.
 Underneath the list, a Browse button allows to select additional images and finally the whole list can be emptied with an additional button:

 ```html